Unusual Buttonholes for grooms

 You’ve chosen your bridal party, been shopping for bridesmaid dresses, and selected your bouquets.
 The girls are set.

-Now for the blokes.
-Hmmm, you have chosen a suit or casual attire, and the shoes.
-Added funky coloured socks or an outrageous tie.
+Attention turns towards the blokes.
+Hmmm, you have chosen a suit or casual attire, and the shoes, added funky coloured socks or an outrageous tie.
 Perhaps you’ve added a vintage flair like braces or waistcoats.

 Most couple’s would try to match the buttonhole to the girls bouquets.